jhoanplata/jhoanplata/README.md

 <h3>Electronic engineer</h3>

-- 🔭&nbsp; I’m recently graduated
+- 💼&nbsp; I'm currently working at Intelecto as a functional support consultant

 - 👀 &nbsp;I am interested in continuing to learn more about different programming languages every day.

-- 🌱 &nbsp;I'm currently learning everything
+- 🌱 &nbsp;I'm currently learning Dynamics 365